 Dear Members of the Legal Community:

-I write to solicit your assistance in judging at the Carol N. Ney National Mock Trial Tournament, Friday-Sunday, 15-17 March 2013.
-This is the fifth year that Furman has been selected by the American Mock Trial Association (AMTA) as one of eight locations to host opening rounds of the national championship tournament.
+I write to solicit your assistance in judging at the Carol N. Ney National Mock Trial Tournament, Friday-Sunday, 21-23 March 2014.
+This is the sixth year that Furman has been selected by the American Mock Trial Association (AMTA) as one of eight locations to host opening rounds of the national championship tournament.
 Each of the 25 regional tournaments will advance seven teams to an opening round championship site.
-Six teams will qualify from the Furman site to the national championship final, which will take place in Washington, DC, 12-14 April.
-The Ney National will host the teams advancing from the regional tournaments in Orlando, FL, Chapel Hill, NC, and Athens, GA.
+Six teams will qualify from the Furman site to the national championship final, which will take place in Orlando, FL, 11-13 April.
+The Ney National will host the teams advancing from the regional tournaments in Chapel Hill, NC, Atlanta, GA, and Richmond, VA.
 We have received the honor of hosting a national-level event in large part because of you—the many judges who regularly take part in the event—as well as the major financial support of Furman alumni Jim and Carol Ney, the tournament’s signature sponsors.

 As with all mock trial cases, there are many twists and turns for the students to negotiate.
-Depending on the round, you may see a variety of witnesses, including the surviving spouse, a coast guard agent, the owner of another dive company, Neptune employees, and a variety of medical and other experts.
+Depending on the trial you evaluate, you will see various witness lineups, including but not limited to, the owner of RacheterWorld, bookkeeper, mascot, or detective.

 Once your registration has been received, you will be sent a confirmation notice electronically.
 In February, we will notify you electronically of the specific round(s) to which you have been assigned.
 I appreciate your willingness to consider supporting Furman University in this fashion.